YuliyaIv/Chat/README.md

 * Redux
 * Modern ES6 for using template strings, JSX syntax, object destructuring arrow functions and more
 * Babel for old browser support
-* SASS/SCSS: make styles greate again, with no tears
 * React Router
 * Hot Module Replacement for comfortable development

-## Project Structure

-#### `client/`

-You will write your app in this folder.
-You will spend most of your time in here.

-#### `client/components`

-This folder contains all your components

-#### `dist/assets`
-This directory contains compiled project files

-#### `webpack.development.config.js` `and webpack.production.frontend.config.js`
-Project environment configs.
-Webpack uses proper config depending on defined application environment.
-By default `webpack.development.config.js` is used unless you build the application with --config webpack.production.frontend.config.js variable.

 ## Command Line Commands